 A & B group race-pace rides start near the Spinners’ paved parking area and ride clockwise around Perimeter Road, escorted by a Greenville County Sheriff’s deputy.
 A & B group participants are asked to donate $5 to reimburse the costs of the police, porta-potties and the lease on the property.

-While we do not require participants in these rides to be Greenville Spinners Bicycle Club members, we highly encourage you to join the Spinners!
-Membership benefits include discounts at local bike shops, rides and supplemental insurance on Spinners’ rides.
+We highly encourage all riders to be Spinners Members in good standing.
+Membership benefits include discounts at local bike shops, free admission to official club rides and time trials, and supplemental insurance on all official Spinners’ rides.
 It also helps pay for the club lease on the property and year-round porta potty rentals.
 See the membership page for more information on these and other additional benefits.

 A & B pace/Perimeter Road lap rides gather here: